hanif-ok/jmdictdb-id-as-frequency/readme.md

 # JmdictDB ID as Frequency for Yomitan

-This dictionary was made as a workaround to add [JmdictDB](https://www.edrdg.org/jmdictdb/index.html) IDs for use in [Japanese Kanji Study - 漢字学習](https://play.google.com/store/apps/details?id=com.mindtwisted.kanjistudy&hl=en_SG/) through anki using the {frequency-average-occurrence} handlebar.
+This dictionary was made as a workaround to add [JmdictDB](https://www.edrdg.org/jmdictdb/index.html) IDs for use in [Japanese Kanji Study - 漢字学習](https://play.google.com/store/apps/details?id=com.mindtwisted.kanjistudy&hl=en_SG/) through Anki using the {frequency-average-occurrence} handlebar.

 (as a caveat, this dictionary will not work with other frequency dictionaries)